HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 Uncertainty Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hypernets_processor uses a Monte Carlo (MC) approach (see Supplement 1 to the “Guide
-to the expression of uncertainty in measurement”, (BIPM et al., 2008b) to propagate uncertainties and
-error-correlations between product levels.
-This MC approach is implemented using the PUNPY module
-from the open-source CoMet toolkit.
-PUNPY is a Python software package to propagate random, structured
-and systematic uncertainties through a given measurement function.
-For further info on PUNPY, we refer to
-De Vis & Hunt (in prep.), the CoMet website9 and the PUNPY documentation10.
-In short, we first implement each of the processing steps as a numerical measurement function (e.g.
-measurement function in Section 3.2.2), i.e. a Python function which takes the input quantities (for which
-we are propagating the uncertainties) as arguments and returns the measurand (for which we are calculating
-the uncertainties as output).
-PUNPY then generates MC samples of the input quantities (taking into account
-the error correlation) proportional to the joint Probability Distribution Function (PDF) of the provided

 Uncertainties are propagated from product to product using Monte Carlo (MC) approach (see `Supplement 1 to the “Guide
 to the expression of uncertainty in measurement”<https://www.bipm.org/documents/20126/2071204/JCGM_101_2008_E.pdf>`_)
 This MC approach is implemented using the punpy module (see also `the punpy ATBD <https://punpy.readthedocs.io/en/latest/content/atbd.html>`_)